bellafeng/Machine-Learning-with-R/README.md

 # Machine-Learning-with-R
-presentation, projects related to "ML with R" book
+This is a repository for all my presentation, notes, and projects related to "Machine Learning with R" book and things I gathered in learning ML and R.